-Research Plan - Important considerations are significance, innovation, approach and human subjects protection, if applicable.
+Research Plan - Important considerations are significance, innovation, approach and protection of human subjects, if applicable.

-Mentor(s), Consultants(s), Collaborator(s) - For mentored positions, reviewers will assess your mentor's career and research supervision record, and whether his or her work and experience are relevant to your proposed Research Plan.
+Mentor(s), Consultants(s), Collaborator(s) - Reviewers will assess your mentor's career and research supervision record, and whether his or her work and experience are relevant to your proposed Research Plan.